GLOBAL MARKETS-Fear of coronavirus second wave stalks stock markets

 The mood was further soured by proposed legislation by a leading U.S. Republican senator that would authorize President Donald Trump to impose sanctions on China if it fails to give a full account of events leading to the coronavirus outbreak.

-Stock markets have rebounded sharply in recent weeks as the spread of the novel coronavirus slowed in some countries in Asia and Europe, while parts of the U.S. economy and Europe began to reopen after weeks of lockdowns.
+Stock markets had rebound in recent weeks as the spread of the novel coronavirus slowed in some countries in Asia and Europe, while parts of the U.S. economy and Europe began to re-open after weeks of lockdowns.
 However, some investors worry that a rush to re-open factories and shops may be premature.

 The New Zealand dollar NZD=D3 slumped to a six-month low after the country's central bank doubled its quantitative easing programme and said it has asked commercial banks to be ready for negative interest rates by year's end.

-The U.S. dollar nursed losses as traders braced for Powell's speech, which will cover economic issues and may offer hints on whether negative rates are a viable policy option.
+The U.S. dollar stabilised below a three-week high as traders braced for Powell's speech, which will cover economic issues and may offer hints on whether negative rates are a policy option.

 In Europe, the German 10-year government bond yield, which had risen around 8 basis points since May 4, changed direction and fell around 3 bps as demand for the safe debt increased DE10YT=RR.